mnmozi/Pancy-Chatty/README.md

 #### Search for a message

-This feature is made by elastic search so you need to hava an have elastic installed on you machine and running and provide the url in the ruby.env file
+This feature is made by elastic search so you need to hava an have elastic installed on you machine and running and provide the url in the ruby.env file. ( I added a url for an online elastic db that will work for the next 14 days only :) )

 I couldn't run it in my docker-compose as it freezes my laptop for some reason.